B-UMMI/seq_typing/README.md

 Required one of the following options:
   -r --reference /path/to/reference.fasta  ...
-                        Path to reference sequences file.
+                        Path to reference sequences files.
 If more than one file is passed, a Bowtie2 index for each file will be created. (default: None)
   --org escherichia coli